 Visits to these photographic hides are part of the three daily game viewing activities offered by the camps, alongside game drive and walking safaris.

-A stay at the Shentons’ wouldn’t be complete without a visit to Mwamba Bush Camp, a very intimate three-chalet camp, only a bush walk away from Kaingo Camp.
+A stay at the Shentons’ wouldn’t be complete without a visit to Mwamba Bush Camp, a very intimate four-chalet camp, only a bush walk away from Kaingo Camp.

 About the company